Partition cache into pools

 );

-When calling addPool() to create a pool, override some of the default parameters to customize your pool:
+to create a pool, override some of the default parameters to customize your pool:

-1. Allocation sizes Allocation sizes can be customized on a per pool basis.
+Allocation sizes Allocation sizes can be customized on a per pool basis.
 Cachelib uses a slab allocator which can take custom allocation sizes per pool.
 Tuning the allocation sizes can help you reduce overall memory fragmentation and improving cache hit ratio.

-3. Rebalance strategy This lets you override the default strategy that is used for rebalancing the memory in the pool across its various allocation sizes if you choose to.
-For example, you can set the overall cache to use HitsPerSlab strategy and set LruTailAge strategy for some specific ones where you want to ensure uniformity in eviction ages across cache objects of different sizes.
+parameter can be customized on a per pool basis when you create the pool.
+For more information, see Eviction parameters configuration.Rebalance strategy This lets you override the default strategy that is used for rebalancing the memory in the pool across its various allocation sizes if you choose to.
+For example, you can set the overall cache to use

-Eviction parameters configuration
+Eviction parameters configurationβ

 When configuring your eviction policy, look out for these:

-• defaultLruRefreshTime By default, this controls how many seconds since the last access; we will promote this item to the head of LRU.
+By default, this controls how many seconds since the last access; we will promote this item to the head of LRU.
 Setting this to a longer time (for example, 300 seconds) may help reduce contention in the LRU.
-However, setting this too high (i.e., close to or higher than the eviction age) will make you evict items sooner because before you get to promote it, it will be evicted.
+However, setting this too high (i.e., close to or higher than the eviction age) will make you evict items sooner because before you get to promote it, it will be evicted.lruRefreshRatio

-• lruRefreshRatio This is useful if you want a dynamically configured LRU refresh time.
+This is useful if you want a dynamically configured LRU refresh time.
 For example, you don't know if you should use 60 seconds or 300 seconds.
 Then you can simply set this to be a ratio of the eviction age, for example, 0.1 which is 10% of the eviction age.
 In that case, if your eviction age is 1,000 seconds, we will promote an item if it has been 100 seconds since we last accessed it.
-Or for an eviction age of 3,000 seconds, we will only promote if it has been 300 seconds since its last access.
+Or for an eviction age of 3,000 seconds, we will only promote if it has been 300 seconds since its last access.mmReconfigureIntervalSecs

-• updateOnRead Should we promote an item to be the head when you access it for pure reads?
+Should we promote an item to be the head when you access it for pure reads?

-Resizing pools
+Resizing poolsβ

 The following describes two ways to resize a pool at runtime.

-1. Manual pool resizing
+1. Manual pool resizingβ

 An application can use cachelib APIs to resize pools asynchronously.
-When changing the pools' sizes, cachelib will shrink or grow the pools asynchronously based on the PoolResizer configuration.
-Depending on the PoolResizer configuration and the amount of memory to be resized, cachelib might take a few minutes to hours to finish resizing the pool.
+When changing the pools' sizes, cachelib will shrink or grow the pools asynchronously based on the PoolResizer

 For example: